 Who’s he linked to?

-I believe Aston Villa, West Ham and Newcastle are the front runners for Bowen in this window.
-But Everton, Norwich, Palace and Leicester are also all reported to be interested.
+I believe West Ham have sealed the deal.
+David Moyes has just gone to meet Bowen and the English midfielder has finally joined.
 After three years of consistent goalscoring from midfield in the Championship, I think Jarrod Bowen more than deserves a chance in the first division.
 I just wait in hope that he will move to a team that will give him the playing time he deserves.

 That’s all for now.
 If you liked this, make sure to follow us @TasteOfFtbl on Twitter!